jepstein-eagle/adaptable/packages/adaptable/readme/functions/bulk-update-function.md

 The 'replacement' value can either be one that already exists in the column or an entirely new one.

-Bulk update allows you to update multiple cells in a column to a new value with a single action.

-Unlike Smart Edit which updates the cell based on its current contents, Bulk Updates replaces the existing cell value with a new value that you specify.
+> Unlike Smart Edit which updates the cell based on its current contents, Bulk Updates replaces the existing cell value with a new value provided by the User.

-Note
-You can do a bulk update on text, numeric and date columns.
+Bulk Update can bre applied on text, numeric and date columns.
 The input will change depending on the datatype of the column.

-If updating a date column you are provided with a calendar when entering the new value.
+> If updating a date column you are provided with a calendar when entering the new value.

-You are able to choose between selecting an existing column value or providing your own.
+Users are able to choose between selecting an existing column value or providing their own.

-If the proposed Bulk Update breaks a Cell Validation Rule then it will be prevented or display a warning as appropriate.
+If the proposed Bulk Update breaks a [Cell Validation Rule](./cell-validation-function.md) then the edit will be prevented (or a warning is displayed).

 ## UI Elements
 Bulk Update includes the following UI Elements:

-- **Popup** - Allows you to perform a Bulk Update operation on selected columns.
+- **Popup** - Allows you to perform a Bulk Update operation on selected cells.
 Will show what the new value for each selected cell will be and also whether any cell validation rules will be broken as a result of the update.

 - **Toolbar** - Enables Bulk Update to be performed - and to provide both an existing column value or a new one.

 - **Tool Panel** - Same as Toolbar above.

-- **Context Menu** - `Apply Bulk Update` Menu Item opens Bulk Update popup (only visible if selected cells are editable).
+- **Context Menu** - `Apply Bulk Update` Menu Item opens Bulk Update popup (only visible if selected cells are editable and from a single column).

 ## Entitlements
 Bulk Update supports these Entitlement Rules: